 No Data Centers in Franklin County Merchandise

-This store is operated by Pacific ROOT Coalition, LLC (Residents Organizing for Our Tomorrow).
+This store is operated by Pacific ROOT Coalition, LLC (Residents Organizing for Our Tomorrow) and Franklin County Rural Coalition.

 While data centers are often presented as isolated developments, their real-world impacts extend far beyond a single parcel of land.
 Noise and light pollution, water strain, power grid stress, environmental risk, and declining property values affect surrounding neighborhoods and the region as a whole.

-Proceeds from merchandise sales will be used by Pacific ROOT Coalition, LLC to support community organizing, public information efforts, and necessary legal and professional services, ensuring these proposed developments receive proper scrutiny before irreversible harm is done.
+Proceeds from merchandise sales will be used by Pacific ROOT Coalition, LLC and Franklin County Rural Coalition to support community organizing, public information efforts, and necessary legal and professional services, ensuring these proposed developments receive proper scrutiny before irreversible harm is done.

 This is about transparency, accountability, and giving residents a collective voice in decisions that shape our tomorrow.